 We look forward to the hearing and approval process.
-We understand that a public hearing of this charter petition will be held by August 12, 2014 and that a decision to grant or deny the charter will occur by September 23, 2014 as required by the Charter Schools Act.
+We understand that a public hearing of this charter petition will be held 30 days and that a decision to grant or deny the charter will occur within 60 days of receipt of petition as required by the Charter Schools Act.
 Please do not hesitate to contact me if you or any other board members have any remaining questions or concerns.
 We would be pleased to meet with you or any other board member and request and opportunity to respond to or answer any outstanding questions or concerns prior to the hearing or decision.